RakhithJK/dbeaver-dbeaver-wiki/Database-drivers.md

 Category|Driver category, deprecated
 ID|Driver unique ID, ignore it
 Description|Driver description, it is shown on some dialogs/wizards as a hint.

+##### Libraries

+This is the list of jar files, binary libraries (dll or so) and any other files needed by driver.
+In most cases you need only jar files.
+Click "Add File" to add single jar file, "Add Folder" to add folder with Java classes/resources and "Add Artifact" to add Maven artifact (see below).

+After you add jar files you can search for all JDBC driver classes which present in these jars.
+Just click on "Find Class" button and DBeaver will show all of them.
+In most cases there is just one driver class in driver.
+If there are many of them then you need to refer to driver's documentation.

+##### Maven artifacts

+DBeaver can download driver jars directly from Maven repository (it is a global public repository of Java libraries, usually open-source).
+If your database driver is published on some public repository you can use this feature.
+Maven artifacts are better than plain jar files because you can see all existing driver versions and can change driver version in runtime without any driver properties reconfiguration.

 ![](images/ug/drivers/driver-properties.png)